Barry Seal: Early life and career

-Barry Seal was born in Baton Rouge, Louisiana, the son of Mary Lou (née Delcambre) and Benjamin Curtis Seal, a candy wholesaler.
+Adler Berriman Seal was born in Baton Rouge, Louisiana, the son of Mary Lou (née Delcambre) and Benjamin Curtis Seal, a candy wholesaler.
 Seal began to fly as a teenager, earning a student pilot certificate at 16 and a private pilot's certificate at 17.
 His flight instructor described him as a naturally gifted pilot.

 In 1962, Seal enlisted in the Louisiana Army National Guard for six years: six months of active duty, followed by five and a half years of inactive duty.
 Seal's active duty began in July 1962.
 He was assigned to the 20th Special Forces Group and graduated from the United States Army Airborne School selection and training.
-His non-active duty was served in the 245th Engineer Battalion, where his MOS was radio telephone operator.
+His non-active duty was served in the 245th Engineer Battalion, where his military occupation code was radio telephone operator.

 In 1964, Seal joined TWA as a flight engineer and was soon promoted to the first officer, then captain, flying a Boeing 707 on a regular Western Europe route.
 He was one of the youngest 707 command pilots in the TWA fleet.
 Seal's career with TWA ended in July 1972, when he was arrested for involvement in a conspiracy to smuggle a shipment of plastic explosives to Mexico using a DC-4.
 The case was eventually dismissed in 1974 for prosecutorial misconduct, but in the meantime TWA fired Seal, who had falsely taken medical leave to participate in the scheme.